fultonj/zed/ng/ceph/install_ceph.md

 # Install Ceph on EDPM Nodes

-The steps below install Ceph on three edpm nodes.
+The steps below install Ceph on three edpm nodes for use with [NG and Ceph](README.md)

 ## Assumptions